Internal links help you build a user experience that helps both people and search engines navigate your site.

 The small change we made was to link the title text of each article on the main News page.
 So now instead of a page being linked by "continue reading", it's suddenly linked by all the lovely keywords in the article's title.

-Within a month of making this simple change, we noticed a significant impact.
+Within a month of making this simple change, we noticed a significant impact on the website's key metrics.

 Google Search Console has shown a sustained increase in both impressions and clicks to news pages.